SPC-Some-Polish-Coders/PopHead/docs/ECS_plan.md

 struct Position {
     sf::Vector2f position;
 };
-struct VertexArray {
+// temporarily for drawing we have component Sprite, later it will be replaced by VertexArray and Shader struct VertexArray {
     ph::VertexArray vao; // binds VertexBuffer with its layout and with IndexBuffer };